ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

-Here, the expectation is computed over the noise vector inputs $m$ to the generator and the simulator parameters $\eta$, with $\eta$ modeled as a Gaussian distribution tailored to each heartbeat class $c$.
-This modeling ensures that each generated heartbeat not only mimics the realistic morphology but also conforms to the underlying physiological dynamics dictated by the ECG simulator.
+These parameters are precomputed by fitting the \citet{mcsharry2003dynamical} model to real beats for each class and lead.
+This modeling ensures that each generated heartbeat not only exhibits realistic morphology, but also conforms to the underlying physiological dynamics prescribed by the EDM for its specific lead and condition.
+The Euler loss is fully differentiable, enabling end-to-end backpropagation through the generator.

 \paragraph{\textbf{Incorporating Inter-Lead Dependencies:}}